rodrigorosalesa/Tennis-Big-Three/README.md

 As we observed, Roger Federer is the one with most titles among the 3, with 103, being the only active player that has surpassed the barrier of 100 titles won.
 Federer holds the record for a male player with most titles with 12 in a single season (2006).
 Novak Djokovik is in a close second with 94 titles and Nadal is last with 92.

-To understand better what big tournaments (Grand Slams, M1000 and World Tour Finals) the Big Three has won over the years I created the following Tree Map, subdivided by tournament and player; the size and color are represented with the number of matches won in the event, first number is the number of wins and second is the number is the number of titles won.
-Nadal has dominated the French Open since his first title in 2005 at the age of 19.
-Federer has more wins in the rest of the Grand Slams, Wimbledon with 106, Australian Open with 103 and US Open with 91, Djokovik just won his 10th Australina Open last month.
+To understand better what big tournaments (Grand Slams, M1000 and World Tour Finals) the Big Three has won over the years I created the following Tree Map, subdivided by tournament and player; the size and color represent the number of matches won in the event, first number is the number of wins and second the number of titles won.
+Nadal has dominated the French Open since his first title in 2005 at the age of 19 with 122 wins, Federer has more wins in the rest of the Grand Slams, Wimbledon with 106, Australian Open with 103 and US Open with 91.

 <img src="images\q2_titles_tree.png" alt="Big titles and matches won distribution" width="1200"/>